rickgladwin/mitchie_tic_tac_toe/README.md

 - <span style="color: lightgreen;">✓</span> make two AIs play against each other, and see how their strategies evolve
 - <span style="color: cyan;">⧖</span> study the ways in which the asymmetries in the weights on the blank config emerge under different training conditions, algorithms, and methods
-- create a neural network with board position statuses as inputs, see if there's an architecture/convolutions that will result in a successful AI
+- create a neural network with board position statuses as inputs, see if there's an ANN architecture that will result in a successful AI

 ## Assets